-- 6.4.1 All sanctions for poor behaviour are now arranged and supervised centrally.
-For years 7-11 these include: - a) 10 minute time out to calm down and reflect (issued by any member of staff); - b) removal from lesson (issued by any teaching member of staff); - c) lunch time or after school detention (authorised by a Head of Year); - d) community service (authorised by a Head of Year); - e) isolation (authorised by an assistant headteacher); - f) suspension (authorised by the headteacher); and - g) permanent exclusion (a governing board panel must meet to ratify a permanent exclusion). - 6.4.2 Sanctions for missed homework are agreed and coordinated by Heads of Department. - 6.4.3 If a student fails to turn up or fails to behave in a sanction the punishment will escalate as follows: - a) lunch time detention; - b) lunch time isolation; - c) after school detention; - d) isolation; and - e) suspension. - 6.4.4 Consent is not required for any sanction issued by the school, however parents will be informed of any after school detention, isolation or suspension issued. - 6.4.4 The pastoral team monitors sanctions attendance and the number and frequency of a pupil's sanctions.
-This will lead to interventions and support (see paragraph 6.10) if necessary. - 6.4.5 Pupils may be placed in 'isolation' as a sanction for repeated poor behaviour, defiance or more serious incidents.
+- 6.5.2 Sanctions for missed homework are agreed and coordinated by Heads of Department. - 6.5.3 If a pupil fails to turn up or fails to behave in a sanction the punishment will escalate as follows:a) lunch time detention: - b) lunch time isolation: - b) lunch time isolation; - c) after school detention;d) isolation; and - d) isolation; ande) suspension. - 6.5.4 Sanctions for Sixth Form pupils include the removal of privileges, such as the right to sign out or converting free periods to study in the Learning Resource Centre.
+These are detailed in the 6th Form Code of Conduct - 6.5.5 Consent is not required for any sanction issued by the school, however parents will be informed of any after school detention, isolation or suspension issued.

+- 6.5.6 The pastoral team monitors sanctions attendance and the number and frequency of a pupil's sanctions.
+This will lead to interventions and support (see paragraph 6.10) if necessary. - 6.5.7 Pupils may be placed in 'isolation' as a sanction for repeated poor behaviour, defiance or more serious incidents.
 In practice this is usually for one day though can be up to three days depending upon the severity of the incident.
 With this sanction, pupils complete their normal lessons' work and spend break and lunchtimes under supervision, separated from their peers in a room that ensures the health and safety of pupils and any requirements in relation to safeguarding and pupil welfare.
 Pupils will be given time to eat and drink and have access to the toilet.
 Further time will be allocated in isolation should a pupil's behaviour not be acceptable during this sanction; serious defiance during isolation, or refusal to go into isolation, will usually result in a suspension.